emutos/manual/usermanual/docs/index.md

 ## Booting

-Sucessful initialization will produce a screen similar to this one.
+Successful initialization after power up or a hard reset will produce a screen similar to this one.

 ![Screenshot](images/boot.screen.png)